 JobAccess assesses the application and lets your organisation know the outcome.
 If the application goes ahead, JobAccess will advise if a workplace assessment is needed.

-If no workplace assessment is needed, your organisation can purchase the goods/services and have the costs covered through JobAccess.
+If no workplace assessment is needed, your organisation can purchase the goods/services and have the costs reimbursed by JobAccess.

-If a workplace assessment is needed, JobAccess will arrange a specialist (at no cost) to confirm what workplace changes are required.
-Your organisation can then purchase the goods/services and have the costs covered through JobAccess.
+If a workplace assessment is needed, JobAccess will arrange a specialist (at no cost to you) to confirm what workplace changes are required.
+Your organisation can then purchase the goods/services and have the costs reimbursed by JobAccess.